ncatlab/nlab-content/pages/8478.md

 ### In homotopy type theory

-Under the [[categorical semantics]] of [[homotopy type theory]] sequents in the type theory pretty accurately corrsepond to [[morphisms]] in the [[(∞,1)-topos]].
+Under the [[categorical semantics]] of [[homotopy type theory]] sequents in the type theory pretty accurately correspond to [[morphisms]] in the [[(∞,1)-topos]].
 We indicate how this works, first for type declarations, then for terms of [[dependent types]].

 Let $\mathbf{H}$ be an [[(∞,1)-topos]].
 Write $Type \in \mathbf{H}$ for the [[universe in a topos|internal universe]] of  [[small objects]] of $\mathbf{H}$, called the _[[object classifier]]_.